kvakvs/beam_bots/Doc/source/index.rst

 ----------

 *   Strings are encoded with 32 bit big-endian length, followed by UTF-8 characters
-*   BigEndianFloat32 are encoded as IEEE 32-bit big-endian float.
+*   Float32 are encoded as IEEE 32-bit big-endian float.
-*   Signed- and UInts are encoded big-endian.
+*   Signed- and Unsigned Ints are encoded big-endian.

 NEW_SESSION
 -----------